 Bartelt tells Bustle you should follow a two-hour/one-hour rule: "You should refrigerate perishable food after two hours, or one hour if it is above 90 degrees where it is sitting out."
-So, if that super-delicious and super mayonnaise-laden potato salad has been out for a while, put that baby in the fridge ASAP.
+So, if that mayonnaise-laden potato salad has been out for a while, put that baby in the fridge ASAP.

 Though proper storage is key, there are other, less summer-specific food safety tips you should follow to make sure your event is as food poisoning-free as possible.
-Dr. Arlene C. Seña-Soberano, medical director at Durham, North Carolina, County Health Department, tells Bustle that folks should be familiar with the Centers for Disease Control and Prevention's (CDC) rules for preventing foodborne illnesses, which include a four-step process: "Clean, separate, cook, and chill."
+Dr. Arlene C. Seña-Soberano M.D., medical director at the Durham, North Carolina, County Health Department, tells Bustle that folks should be familiar with the Centers for Disease Control and Prevention's (CDC) rules for preventing foodborne illnesses, which include a four-step process: "Clean, separate, cook, and chill."

-That breaks down to: "Wash your hands and surfaces where food is handled often.
+"Wash your hands and surfaces where food is handled often.
 Don’t cross-contaminate raw meat, poultry, eggs or seafood with other ready to eat food items.
 Make sure your meat, poultry and seafood is cooked to the correct internal temperature.
 Refrigerate perishable food within two hours, or one hour if it’s above 90 degrees where the food is sitting out," Seña-Soberano says.

+When it comes to internal temperature, meat should get special consideration, Bartelt tells Bustle.
 "A thermometer is the only way to tell for certain if meat is thoroughly cooked," Bartelt says.
 "You have to get the internal temperature of the meat high enough to kill the bacteria that can make us sick."
 And though we may think we can tell if meat is done by eyeing it, "Color and texture of meat isn't always an accurate way to tell if you've reached a safe internal temperature," Bartelt explains.
 "Invest in a meat thermometer."

 The CDC has a list of safe internal temperatures for meats, which includes 145 degrees Fahrenheit for whole cuts of beef, pork, veal and lamb, 165 degrees for all poultry, and 145 degrees for fish.

+Even if you take all these precautions, weird stuff can still happen.
+Or maybe you go to an event where you're not in charge of the food and someone slips up.
+Chances are, you're going to end up with food poisoning at some point in your life.
 "Most of the time people who experience symptoms of a foodborne illness get better without medical treatment," he tells Bustle.
 There's no doubt you're going to be miserable — symptoms include "nausea, vomiting, stomach cramps, and diarrhea," Bartelt says — but you're probably going to be A-OK.
 (However, if you're really feeling terribly, or if you/a family member who's sick is pregnant, a young child, elderly, or has a weakened immune system, a health care professional should be consulted, Bartelt adds.)

 Food poisoning is the exact opposite of summer fun, but with these tips in mind, you'll be able to keep on keepin' on during those long, hot days while keeping the germs at bay.